“ART SPEAKS TO OUR NEED TO REVEAL, HEAL, AND TRANSFORM!”

 Eating disorders are creative, so let’s be even more creative and light the light to shine brightly on areas that are so desperately in need of healing and recovery!

-Your donation will allow us to continue raising awareness, advocating for access to quality art-based programming, creating works of art, outreach inspirational tools and outlets, as well as serving as the leading source of creative expression that inspires, motivates, and implements help and hope across the nation.
+Your donation will allow us to continue raising awareness, advocating for access to quality art-based programming, creating works of art, outreach inspirational tools and outlets, as well as serving as a leading source of creative expression that inspires, motivates, and implements help and hope across the nation.
 With the generous support of donors like you, we are able to support those struggling with an eating disorder and hopefully save lives.
 Donate Now!

 To better serve our community and keep the foundation strong and thriving, please join our mailing list.